Above: A possible photograph of the iceberg that hit Titanic, photographed from the liner Prinze Adelbertby a few miles south of the disaster scene.

 300 - the approximate number of icebergs reaching the shipping lanes of the North Atlantic in April 1912, the largest number for around 50 years.
 The appearance of icebergs this far south can be highly erratic; for example in 2006 the International Ice Patrol (the monitoring team set up after the Titanic disaster) recorded no icebergs crossing south of latitude 48°N; in 2007 they recorded 324.

-10,000 years - the approximate age of the snow, in years, that made up the glacier that produced the Titanic iceberg.
+15,000 years - the approximate age of the first snowflakes that made up the glacier that produced the Titanic iceberg.

 2 years - the approximate time that the Titanic iceberg will have taken since its creation to reach the point of collision.